ng-merl/gSOAP/soapcpp2/uddi2/README.txt

 gSOAP UDDI v2

-See directory html/index.html for documentation and examples of the UDDI v2 API generated with gSOAP and Doxygen.
+See directory doc/index.html (from the gSOAP installation root) for documentation and examples of the UDDI v2 API generated with gSOAP and Doxygen.
 The API is written in C++.
-However, wsdl2h option -c can be used to generate C code serializers for UDDI v2.
+However, wsdl2h option -c can be used to generate C code serializers for UDDI v2 but you will have to program at a much lower level.

 The API implementation supports UDDI v2 inquiry and publish operations.